 “We’re learning every single day,” another chimed in.

-And from the sound of the roundtable discussion, the education, as challenging as it may be, is not going to waste.
+And from the sound of the roundtable discussion from retail leaders, the education, as challenging as it may be, is not going to waste.

 Photo by Getty Images